ZheWang77/Uplink_Performance_CF_mMIMO_Multi_Antenna_APs_Spatially_Correlated_Rician_Fading_Channels/README.md

 This is a code package is related to the following scientific article:

-Z. Wang, J. Zhang, E. Björnson and B. Ai, "Uplink Performance of Cell-Free Massive MIMO Over Spatially Correlated Rician Fading Channels," in IEEE Communications Letters, vol. 25, no. 4, pp. 1348-1352, Apr.
+Z. Wang, J. Zhang, E. Björnson, and B. Ai, "Uplink Performance of Cell-Free Massive MIMO Over Spatially Correlated Rician Fading Channels," in IEEE Communications Letters, vol. 25, no. 4, pp. 1348-1352, Apr.
 2021.

 Available at: https://arxiv.org/abs/2110.05796